jzry/seniordesign/model_server/README.md

 ## Build Model Archive

-Navigate to the directory `seniordesign/model_server/` and run the following command:
+Navigate to the directory `seniordesign/model_server/` and run the following commands:

 ```
 torch-model-archiver --model-name OkraClassifier \